jorittmo/singcar/paper/paper.md

 parameters.
 It is also possible to automate these tests if multiple analyses need to be run for the purposes of data analysis or simulation studies.
-The development of Crawford and Garthwaite's methods has been focused around limiting Type I errors, but to emphasise the importance of limiting Type II errors we also provide power calculators for each test function.
-Our hope in doing so is to increase awareness of power considerations for this methodology as well as to aid in the planning and design of experiments [@mcintoshPowerCalculationsSinglecase2020].
+The development of Crawford and Garthwaite's methods has been focused around limiting Type I errors, but to emphasise the importance of considering Type II errors we also provide power calculators for each test function.
+Our hope in doing so is to increase awareness of power for this methodology as well as to aid in the planning and design of experiments [@mcintoshPowerCalculationsSinglecase2020].

-Note that the `R` package `singlecase` [@matthieusinglecase2008] contains overlapping functionality as `singcar` but has not been maintained or developed since 2008 and miss core functionality such as tests allowing for the inclusion of covariates.
+Note that the `R` package `singlecase` [@matthieusinglecase2008] contains some overlapping functionality with `singcar`, but it has not been maintained since 2008 and lacks core functionality such as tests allowing for the inclusion of covariates, and power calculators.
+A recent study by @mitchell2020peripheral investigating peripheral reaching in Alzheimer’s disease and mild cognitive impairment exemplifies the uses of these novel functionalities in `singcar`.

 # Functionality